Minnesota seeks volunteers for free COVID-19 tests to assess virus spread

 Yendell said the new survey can get at that question by conducting antibody tests on people who previously tested positive for COVID-19.
 A high positive antibody rate in a county with a low COVID-19 case rate also suggests a lack of medical resources and the need to divert more testing opportunities, she said.

 “A study like this is one of the best uses for antibody tests,” she said.
-“It’s helping us learn about a population whereas its value is more limited to an individual — though certainly there is a lot of curiosity.”
+“It’s helping us learn about a population, whereas its value is more limited [for] an individual — though certainly there is a lot of curiosity.”

 Fairview had provided 2,538 retail COVID-19 antibody tests as of last week.
 Of those, 5.63% were positive.